-- Biologists should coordinate in advance with USFWS FO(s) regarding radio-tracking recommendations (e.g., number and distribution of transmitters, including prioritization of sex/age and maximum number per site) and whether foraging data would be beneficial to collect.
+- 1. Biologists should coordinate in advance with USFWS FO(s) regarding radio-tracking recommendations (e.g., number and distribution of transmitters, including prioritization of sex/age and maximum number per site) and whether foraging data would be beneficial to collect.
 Also, professional judgment should be used to determine whether attachment of transmitters could compromise the health of a bat.
-Since the maximum holding times for IBAT and/or NLEB targeted for radio-tracking is 30 minutes, or as allowed in federal and state permits, surveyors should be prepared to place transmitters on bats immediately following their capture to minimize holding times. - 2.
-The radio transmitter, adhesive, and any other markings (e.g., wing bands) should weigh less than 5% of pre-attachment body weight (Aldridge and Brigham 1988, American Society of Mammalogists 1998), the total weight of the package (transmitter and adhesive) may not exceed 6% of the bat's body weight and must comply with any USFWS and state permits.
+Since the maximum holding times for IBAT and/or NLEB targeted for radio-tracking is 30 minutes56, or as allowed in federal and state permits, surveyors should be prepared to place transmitters on bats immediately following their capture to minimize holding times. - 2.
+The radio transmitter, adhesive, and any other markings (e.g., wing bands) should weigh less than 5% of pre-attachment body weight (Aldridge and Brigham 1988, American Society of Mammalogists 1998) and must comply with any USFWS and state permits.
 In all cases, the lightest transmitters capable of the required task should be used, particularly with pregnant females and volant juveniles.
-With pregnant bats, biologists should always use the lightest transmitter possible but no more than 5% of their expected non-pregnant weight.
+With pregnant bats, biologists should always use the lightest transmitter possible but no more than 5% of their expected non-pregnant weight. - 3.
+Proper application methods are paramount to the successful retention of an applied transmitter.
+Qualified biologists should apply commonly accepted methods.
+Examples of available resources include: - https://tccarterlab.files.wordpress.com/2017/10/application-of-transmitters-insmall-insectivorous-bats1.pdf agency to mist-net for IBAT and/or NLEB.

-&lt;sup>62 A qualified biologist is an individual who holds a USFWS Recovery Permit (Federal Fish and Wildlife Permit) for federally-listed bats in the state/region in which they are surveying and/or has been authorized by the appropriate state agency to mist-net for IBAT and/or NLEB.
 Several USFWS offices maintain lists of qualified bat surveyors, and if working in one of those states with authorizations in lieu of a Recovery Permits, the individual will either need to be on that list or submit qualifications to receive USFWS approval prior to conducting any field work.

+55 A qualified biologist is an individual who holds a USFWS Recovery Permit (Federal Fish and Wildlife Permit) for federally-listed bats in the state/region in which they are surveying and/or has been authorized by the appropriate state agency to mist-net for IBAT and/or NLEB.
+Several USFWS offices maintain lists of qualified bat surveyors, and if working

-&lt;sup>63 Current standard federal Section 10 bat permit conditions require prior written approval from the Field Supervisor in the USFWS FO(s) if capture times may exceed 30 minutes
+56 Current standard federal Section 10 bat permit conditions require prior written approval from the Field Supervisor in the USFWS FO(s) if capture times may exceed 30 minutes